 - 1. Descriptive title and short summary (less than 250 words) of the proposed project. - 2.
 Project area of focus - 3.
 Name, e-mail, primary institution, role (e.g., PI, Co-I), and academic rank of each investigator(s). - 4.
 Indicate if Principal Investigator is an early stage investigator as defined by NIH. - 5.
-Attach Other Support Page(s) from Principal Investigator's biosketch - Pilot grants support new projects, not extensions or variations of an existing project, and are not for bridge funding of previously funded work. - 6.
+Attach a list of the PI's currently supported grants. - Pilot grants support new projects, not extensions or variations of an existing project, and are not for bridge funding of previously funded work. - 6.
 Provide sufficient detail to demonstrate how proposed pilot grant is a new project and that it does not overlap with existing funded projects from the listed team of investigators.